 The ghost is in a super-tight alley to the building’s right.
 At first glance, unimpressive.

-The words ‘delicious’ and ‘delightful’ were clear enough, and would allow us to roughly date the sign later.
-But the contrast had faded to the point where the product being promoted was not clear even upon close inspection.
+The words ‘delicious’ and ‘delightful’ were clear enough.
+But the contrast on the body of the sign had faded to the point where the product being promoted was not clear even upon close inspection.

 After about 8 hours of intense Photoshop work the sign revealed itself.
 Schenectady’s only surviving Pepsi-Cola ghost.
 A real rarity.
 There aren’t many Pepsi’s from this period anywhere in the northeast.